Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

   property of the `ITenantInfo` implementation.
 - 'AccessDeniedPath' for cookie authentication is set to the `CookieAccessDeniedPath` property of the `ITenantInfo` implementation.
-- Seveal internal services are registered to support remote authentication such as OAuth 2.0 and OpenID Connect.
+- Several internal services are registered to support remote authentication such as OAuth 2.0 and OpenID Connect.
 - `Authority` for OpenID connect authentication is set to the `OpenIdConnectAuthority` property of the `ITenantInfo` implementation.